jed709/jed709.github.io/index.md

 Bayes factor type: BFoneSample, JZS
 ```

 According to our trusty rules of thumb, the evidence here is pretty solid: A difference between groups is favored over a null model by a factor of about 17.
 Simple and intuitive.
-But what if we had a slightly more nuanced question about the data - perhaps something like "_what_ is the difference between conditions?"
-We could do this using parameter estimation.
-To do so, we'll first have to create a posterior distribution we can work with.
-For simple designs, this is possible with the `BayesFactor` package.
-Here's how:
+But what if we had a slightly more nuanced question about the data - perhaps something like this:

+"_What_ is the difference between conditions?"

+We could answer this using parameter estimation.
+To do so, we'll have to create a posterior distribution we can work with, i.e., estimating the parameter corresponding to the difference between conditions.
+For a simple design, like this, it's possible to estimate parameters with the `BayesFactor` package.
+To start off slow, let's stick with this package for now.

+To estimate this parameter, all we have to do is specify our call to `ttestBF` a little bit differently.
+Here's the code:

 ```R
 set.seed(999)